Imports

 Benefits:

-• Consistent imports: $std/io works regardless of file location
+• Consistent imports: std/io works regardless of file location

 • Easy refactoring: Move files without changing imports

-• Clear intent: $-prefix signals external/library code
+• Clear intent: the alias prefix signals where code resolves from

 • Project organization: Separate user code from libraries